AKAspanion/utils/README.md

 # Utils [![Build Packages](https://github.com/AKAspanion/utils/actions/workflows/build_packages.yml/badge.svg)](https://github.com/AKAspanion/utils/actions/workflows/build_packages.yml)

 This is a monorepo library that contains all the reusable utilities, hooks, helpers, etc,. that I have used in my various projects till now.
+All these libraries have 0 dependecies, are 100% typescript and are 100% native.

 Packages in this monorepo that are published to npm.